AU-CDS/assignment3-pretrained-cnns-Emma-Marie/README.md

 In the ```utils``` folder is a script called ```plotting.py``` which contains a plotting function.
 The function is created by my teacher Ross, and we used it in class.
 I call this script in my of main scripts and use the function to plot the training and validation history plots of the model.

 ## Discussing of the results
 I only trained the model on a random sample of the data set, because of its size.
 Therefore, the model is less accurate than it could have been, if it was trained on all the data.
+Still, the results is not that bad.

 ## References
 Indo fashion dataset, Kaggle: https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset